Brazier85/GeoGnomes/data.md

 What would you like to buy? (press 0 to exit the shop):

-# Infos
+## Fight

-Congrats you have returned from your journey with 10 gold
+Congrats you have returned from your journey with xx gold

-What would you like to do?
-Gold: 69
-Weapon level: 1